jwalton/thedreaming.org/_posts/2020-05-26-avoid-csrf-attacks-with-api-design.md

 these requests, but don't assume everyone who works on your code base will (or even that you'll remember them a year after reading this); make the rules explicit with tests.

-## CSRF Tokens

-Let's say you want to write a web page that will work, even if JavaScript is completely disabled.
-In this case, you need to write an API that accepts data using "application/x-www-form-urlencoded" encoding.
-There's no helping it, because this is all a browser can generate without JavaScript.
-How do you secure this endpoint against CSRF attacks?

-One way to secure yourself here is to use something called a CSRF token.
-The basic idea is to generate a random token and store it in your user session, then make it so the CSRF token is either submitted by forms in a hidden field or added as an extra "x-csrf-token" header in each API call.
-Server side, you can check to make sure the CSRF token matches the one stored in the session.
-Since it should be impossible for an attacker to get the CSRF token (the same origin policy _does_ protect javascript from reading the contents of a response) it makes it much more difficult for an attacker.

-Many platforms have CSRF token support built in, so check your platform and see what's available.
-For express, [csurf](https://github.com/expressjs/csurf) is an excellent library for CSRF token suport.

-Note that you only really need CSRF tokens for what [CORS calls "simple requests"](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#Examples_of_access_control_scenarios);
-for example a GET, or a POST with a content-type of "application/x-www-form-urlencoded", "multipart/form-data", or "text/plain".
-If you're POSTing "application/json" data, then you're already safe because of the same origin policy.

-"[Double submit cookies](https://medium.com/cross-site-request-forgery-csrf/double-submit-cookie-pattern-65bb71d80d9f)" is a technique very similar to CSRF if you're looking for something stateless.

-Special care is needed here if your website is on a subdomain, and other websites are available on other subdomains under the same domain.
-For example if your website is "bank.myfreehosts.com" and someone else can create a website at "test.myfreehosts.com", either one of your sites can create cookies for "myfreehosts.com", so you need to be careful that the cookie you're reading is really the one you set.
-In these cases, make sure your cookie is encrypted with a secret only your server knows.

-## Check the origin header

-This is perhaps the simplest method of preventing CSRF attacks; if you know what the origin header is supposed to be, check the origin header on your server.
-All browsers will insert an origin header for cross-domain requests.
-Just note that browsers (and non-browser clients such as a mobile apps) will not insert an origin header for "same origin" requests, so you should allow requests with no origin header.

 ## Use SameSite cookies